 Until 1986 all true port had to be shipped from Portugal’s northern city of Porto, and to this day the brand-name is vigorously defended.
 Ruby, tawny and vintage, are Port’s three main varieties, with vintage being the most sophisticated and expensive.
 Don’t be fooled by the words ‘Late Vintage’ on a bottle, as this simply means that the wine was bottled late, a technique that, while it lends a lesser quality wine a bit of artificial maturity, ultimately deprives it of any long-term aging potential.

 True vintage port requires anywhere from five to fifty years in the bottle to transform its bright plum-red hue into a brick-to-amber tint, and for its youthful peppery nature to soften.
 To describe port as simply a fortified wine, originally created to remain viable over long sea voyages, is to miss the magic.
 The brandy which fortifies port must itself have an alcohol content nearly twice that of drinking level, and must be added at a precise moment when the wine is still a fermenting must.Wide variations in the quality of port are therefore always possible.

 Many food pairings can complement Port including roasted cashews, or delicate semi-firm cheeses such as Emmanthaler, Gruyere, Comte, or aged Gouda.
-Some enjoy green apples with Port but it is well known that the acidity of apples tends to unmask the flaws in a Port’s character, much in the same way as the fats in cheese or nuts will generally flatter its weakness.
-This is the reasoning behind the time-honored adage uttered by Port merchants around the globe to “Buy on apples, and sell on cheese”.
+Some enjoy green apples with Port but it is a well known fact that the acidity of apples tends to unmask the flaws in a Port’s character, much in the same way as the fats in cheese or nuts generally coat the palate and flatter its weakness.
+This is the reasoning behind the time-honored adage of Port merchants: “Buy on apples, Sell on cheese”.